fluxpat/celebrities-app/README.md

 ## Introduction

-This is a basic React web application which showcases 200 Hollywood celebrities and their popularity as rated by fans around the world.
+This is a basic React web application which presents a store of 200 Hollywood celebrities.
 This application was designed with the intention to practise React hooks, specifically { useState } and other core React theory.
 The celebrities are sourced from a JSON file containing arbitrary data.

 ### Techniques implemented:
 * React Hooks
 * React Bootstrap
-* React Transition Group (for animating mounting/unmounting of elements)
+* React Transition Group (for animating the mounting & unmounting of elements)

 ## Preview